 When patients are considering having spine surgery, one of the most common questions they have is, “Which is better, a neurosurgeon or an orthopedic spine surgeon?”
 The quick answer is that for most types of spine surgery, both specially trained orthopedic surgeons and neurosurgeons may be considered.
 This article profiles the similarities and differences between the two specialties, and provides additional advice on how to select a spine surgeon.

-Both Can Specialize in Spine Surgery
+Neurosurgeons and Orthopedic Surgeons can Specialize in Spine Surgery

 In both specialties, the surgeons may subspecialize, such as in the case of surgeons who specialize in pediatrics, cervical spine, lumbar spine, hand and wrist surgery, plastic surgery, or in other areas or procedures.